brianf203/ai-spec-generator/README.md

 # AI Spec Generator

 A specification → regeneration → similarity pipeline for Python.
-Given real source code, it generates a natural-language + structured **specification**, regenerates code from that spec with **Anthropic Claude** (default `claude-sonnet-4-6`), and measures how close the regenerated code is to the original along **structural** and **behavioral** axes.
+Given source code, it generates a natural-language + structured **specification**, regenerates code from that spec with **Anthropic Claude** (default `claude-sonnet-4-6`), and measures how close the regenerated code is to the original along **structural** and **behavioral** axes.